Jim W. Cheung, M.D.

-Jim Cheung, MD is Assistant Professor of Medicine and Director of the Cornell Cardiac Electrophysiology Fellowship Program.
+Jim Cheung, MD is Director of the Cornell Cardiac Electrophysiology Fellowship Program and Assistant Professor of Medicine.
 He graduated summa cum laude in Biochemical Sciences from Harvard University in 1995 and went on to receive his medical degree at Harvard Medical School in 1999.
 He completed his internship and residency training at the Massachusetts General Hospital.
 Dr. Cheung performed his fellowship training in cardiology and cardiac electrophysiology at Cornell University Medical Center.

 Before joining the faculty at Cornell in 2009, Dr. Cheung was an assistant professor of medicine at Albert Einstein College of Medicine and an attending cardiac electrophysiologist at Long Island Jewish Medical Center where he was the Director of Cardiovascular Research.

-He has published original papers and review articles in the areas of catheter ablation of atrial fibrillation, mechanisms of implantable cardioverter defibrillator malfunction, syncope, novel anti-arrhythmic drug therapy, and ventricular tachycardia.
+He has published original papers and review articles in the areas of catheter ablation of atrial fibrillation, mechanisms of implantable cardioverter defibrillator malfunction, syncope, novel anti-arrhythmic drug therapy, and mechanisms of inherited ventricular arrhythmias.
 He was a 2011 Weill Cornell Medical College Department of Medicine Investigators Research Award Finalist.
-Dr. Cheung has ongoing research protocols in several areas, including the investigation of novel approaches to optimizing cardiac resynchronization therapy and improving outcomes of catheter ablation of atrial fibrillation.
-His clinical interests include catheter ablation of atrial fibrillation, atrial tachycardia in patients with congenital heart disease or prior cardiac surgery, ventricular tachycardia/PVCs and supraventricular tachycardias, cardiac resynchronization therapy and syncope.
+Dr. Cheung has ongoing research protocols in several areas, including the investigation of inherited arrhythmia disorders, outcomes of catheter ablation of atrial fibrillation and optimization of cardiac resynchronization therapy.
+His clinical interests include catheter ablation of atrial fibrillation, atrial tachycardia in patients with congenital heart disease or prior cardiac surgery, ventricular tachycardia/PVCs and supraventricular tachycardias, and cardiac resynchronization therapy .